 Motion sickness & first aid

-Best consult your doctor which medicine suits best your personal situation (especially in combination with other medications.
+You should consult your doctor to find out which medicine best suits your personal situation (especially in combination with other medications.
 Moreover, some medicines are prescription-only in most countries).

 - Motion sickness medication.
-You can take for example Gravol or Dramamine, sold in Ecuador under the brand name Anautin (dimenhydrinate; makes a bit drowsy) or Bonine (meclizine).
+You can take Gravol or Dramamine, sold in Ecuador under the brand name Anautin (dimenhydrinate; makes you a bit drowsy) or Bonine (meclizine).
 Others prefer stronger Scopoderm (scopolamine) patches (prescription-only).

 - Salted crackers, pantoprazol or omeprazol (to absorb stoma acids).